-What is the difference from the past NN?: Modern flavor and new techniques
+What is the difference from the past NN?: Deep structures and new techniques with modern flavors

-- Differences from the ancient NNs:

-- -More computational power

-- -Change of the network structure: from wide-and-shallow to narrow-and-deep

-- -New techniques: Dropout, ReLU, GAN, ...

-- We will not cover DNNs in this lecture....
+- Differences from the ancient NNs: - -Far more computational resources are available now - Deep network structure: from wide-and-shallow to narrowand-deep - -New techniques: Dropout, ReLU, GAN, ... - Unfortunately we will not cover DNNs in this lecture ....